 Possibly the most impressive construction to arise out of the boom so far is the main National Stadium, suitably nicknamed the “Bird’s Nest”.
 Wrapped in a seemingly random lattice of twisted steel, which acts as an exoskeleton for the interior, the 91,000 seat stadium certainly justifies its $500 million price tag.
 Designed around the “randomness of nature” it took over 7000 migrant workers to construct – no doubt this will go on to become an icon of modern design and the centrepiece of this year’s Olympics.

 Photo by antonhazewinkel

 Beijing National Aquatics Centre “Water Cube”

 Standing right next to the National Stadium is the Aquatics Centre resembling a giant water cube made up of interlocking synthetic foam bubbles/cells (ETFE membranes).
-Seating up to 17,000 people the center has three pools and cost around $200 million to build.
-Amongst many eco-friendly innovations the translucent walls absorb solar radiation and minimise thermal loss thus reducing energy consumption by as much as 30%.
+Seating up to 17,000 people the centre has three pools and cost around $200 million to build.
+Amongst many eco-friendly innovations, the translucent walls absorb solar radiation and minimise thermal loss thus reducing energy consumption by as much as 30%.
 It looks particularly spectacular when lit up at night.

 Photo by Wang Qian

 Photo by xiaming